Why TLUDs?

 Key findings from Navigator tube and slot system

-- dual primary air slots rows are needed regardless of tube thickness, diameter or height.
-In the case of wood pellets, biochar recovery varies from 90-100%, as sometimes some wood pellets at the bottom and centre of the tube don't pyrolyse but can be avoided with a ss bottom mesh cone insert
+• dual primary air slots rows are needed regardless of tube thickness, diameter or height.
+In the case of wood pellets, biochar recovery varies from 90-100%, as sometimes some wood pellets at the bottom and centre of the tube don't pyrolyse but can be avoided with a ss bottom mesh and block support

-- a ratio of 2:3 (height of secondary air slots to overall height of stove/burner) generally works well, though a little bit of tweaking for 4" and 5" stoves was tested with minimal gains in fuel efficiency
+• a ratio of 2:3 (height of secondary air slots to overall height of stove/burner) generally works well but this has been tuned to more specific ratios for better updraft performance...

-- fuel eg. Wood pellets, vertically stacked sticks, up to 1cm below lower secondary air slots row at maximum capacity
+• fuel eg. Wood pellets, vertically stacked sticks, up to 2cm below lower secondary air slots row at maximum capacity

 Pot stands used in different designs (plus tertiary air)